 - Pullout sprays – a convenient way to clean big pots and pans that may not fit in your kitchen sink.
 Sprayers have multiple uses and are available as a pullout from the faucet head or a side feature by the spout.

 - Built-in soap dispensers – help reduce the clutter around the sink and match your faucet for a sleeker look.
-Hidden reservoir holds an ample amount of soap or even lotion.
+The hidden reservoir holds an ample amount of soap or even lotion.